Chart Color Schemes

 Raceview is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Raceview's dwelling structure, as per the latest Census, consisted of 87.0% houses and 13.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 88.4% houses and 11.6% other dwellings.
-Home ownership in Raceview was higher at 26.8%, with mortgaged dwellings at 35.8% and rented ones at 37.4%.
-The median monthly mortgage repayment was $1,408, below Brisbane metro's average of $1,517.
-Median weekly rent in Raceview was $315, compared to Brisbane metro's $300.
+Raceview's dwelling structure at its latest Census comprised 87.0% houses and 13.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 73.5% houses and 26.5% other dwellings.
+Home ownership in Raceview was 26.8%, similar to Brisbane metro's figure, with mortgaged dwellings at 35.8% and rented ones at 37.4%.
+The median monthly mortgage repayment in Raceview was $1,408, lower than Brisbane metro's average of $1,863.
+Median weekly rent in Raceview was $315, compared to Brisbane metro's $380.
 Nationally, Raceview's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing